Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 In addition, the court can award you:

 Car manufacturers have entire legal teams devoted to fighting lemon law cases and exploiting warranty laws in their favor.
-But a Nevada lemon law attorney knows how to fight these cases in pursuit of the maximum settlement possible while protecting your lemon law rights.
+Though in my vast experience representing victims, it is possible to fight and win Nevada lemon law cases in pursuit of the maximum recovery possible.
 Contact our law firm for legal advice today.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.